 Beijing-carved lacquer ware is particularly known for its exquisiteness, elegance and sense of majesty.

-This piece of carved lacquer adopted deep-relief engraving & hollow-out technique.
-It is careful to be carved longevity god, crane and pine trees in the gourd shape plate.
+This piece of carved lacquer has adopted deep-relief engraving and hollow-out technique.
+The images of god, a crane and pine trees is carefully engraved in the gourd-shape plate.
 All these elements imply longevity and good health.

-Chen Yifei became one of the leading Chinese painters in the 1960 and 70s, when he painted huge portrait of Chairman Mao Zedong and depicted the grand heroic events of modern China.
-Chen’s experimental exploration in the realm of oil painting featuring subject matters of Chinese society could be traced back to as early as the 1980s and earned him great reputation as well as international success.
+Chen Yifei became one of the leading Chinese painters in the 1960 and 70s, when he painted a huge portrait of Chairman Mao Zedong and depicted the grand heroic events of modern China.
+Chen’s experimental exploration in the realm of oil painting featuring subject matters of Chinese society could be traced back to as early as the 1980s.

 Size: H 52cm.
 Material: White Jade.
 Collector: Liu Zhiwei

 Pan Tianshou is one of the most notable painters of the 20th Century.
-Take this Amitayus Buddha for example: the exquisiteness and subtleties are the best proof of his meticulous attention to details.
+The exquisiteness and subtleties in the Amitayus Buddha, are the best proof of his meticulous attention to details.

-Moreover, from the calligraphy of the painting, the influence of his teacher Wu Changshuo upon him and his deep respect to Wu can be perceived.
+Moreover, from the calligraphy of the painting, the influence of his teacher Wu Changshuo and his deep respect to Wu can be perceived.

 The portrayal of waves under the grand mountains is rare to be seen in Xie Zhiliu’s landscape painting.
-The subtleties and strength hereby epitomized in the work makes it highly unique among Xie’s works.
+The subtleties and strength, hereby epitomised in the work, makes it highly unique among the rest of Xie’s works.

-Iron-Crutch Li is said to be the most ancient and popular of the Eight Immortals of the Taoist pantheon, was a much liked figure in Chinese folk stories.
-He walks with the aid of an iron crutch and often has a gourd slung over his shoulder or held in his hand.
-He often is depicted as a clown figure who descends to earth in the form of a beggar who uses his power to fight for the oppressed and needy.
-By vividly representing his adorable clumsiness, the work is considered as one of the best portraits by Qi Baishi.
+Iron-Crutch Li, the most ancient and popular of the Eight Immortals of the Taoist pantheon, was a well-liked figure in Chinese folk stories.
+He walked with the aid of an iron crutch and often had a gourd slung over his shoulder or held in his hand.
+He is often depicted as a clown figure who descends to earth in the form of a beggar using his power to fight for the oppressed and needy.
+Representing his clumsiness, this work is considered as one of the best portraits by Qi Baishi.

 For more information, please contact us: